-When one or more of the fish in your saltwater aquarium first start acting or looking "weird" is the time to start doing the research to determine what the problem is.
+When one or more of the fish in your saltwater aquarium first start acting or looking "weird," it is the time to start doing the research to determine what the problem is.
 Most marine fish diseases or afflictions, if detected, diagnosed and treated in their early stages can be corrected and cured.

 To help with the diagnosis, check this list of potential symptoms.
 It can help you focus on a diagnosis and start early treatment.
 Utilizing a quarantine tank for treatment is usually the best course of action.
 If a number of your tank's occupants are showing the same symptoms, the entire tank should be treated.